torvalds/linux/Documentation/arch/arm64/arm-acpi.rst

 While the documents mentioned above set out the requirements for building industry-standard Arm systems, they also apply to more than one operating system.
-The purpose of this document is to describe the interaction between ACPI and Linux only, on an Arm system -- that is, what Linux expects of ACPI and what ACPI can expect of Linux.
+The purpose of this document is to describe the interaction between ACPI and GNU/Linux only, on an Arm system -- that is, what GNU/Linux expects of ACPI and what ACPI can expect of GNU/Linux.

 Why ACPI on Arm?
 ----------------
-Before examining the details of the interface between ACPI and Linux, it is useful to understand why ACPI is being used.
-Several technologies already exist in Linux for describing non-enumerable hardware, after all.
+Before examining the details of the interface between ACPI and GNU/Linux, it is useful to understand why ACPI is being used.
+Several technologies already exist in GNU/Linux for describing non-enumerable hardware, after all.
 In this section we summarize a blog post [3] from Grant Likely that outlines the reasoning behind ACPI on Arm systems.
 Actually, we snitch a good portion of the summary text almost directly, to be honest.